cloudwan/gohan/docs/policy.md

     - `deny`: policy denies if source and target conditions are true
 - resource: Like in the case of a standard policy, but considers the source resource
 - relation_property: Name of the relation property the policy is applied to.
-  Can be `*`, then it applies to all properties of the source resource
+  Can be `*`, then it applies to all properties of the source resource.
+  Note that nested relations are also supported - for the syntax, see examples.
 - target_condition: Condition for the target resource (for syntax, see the 'Condition' section)

 Attach policies are checked during creation/update of the _source_ resource.
 An attach policy is applied only if relation field is non-nil.
 If any of the policies deny access, then modification is forbidden and a 404 response is returned.
 In contrast to standard policies, the fact that no attach policies apply to the resource does not restrict access to the resource.

+Attach policies can also support relations defined via properties nested in other properties of array or object type.
+Some examples can be seen below.

 An example: